albtree/cricreadR/data_dictionary.md

 `phase`: Phase of the Inning: `powerplay`, `middle`, or `death` overs

-`wp`: cricreadR’s win probability model
+`wp`: cricreadR’s win probability model prediction

 `xrun`: cricreadR’s expected runs for that ball